Boards & Commissions

 The mission of the Environmental Improvement Commission is to implement practices that promote environmental health throughout the City of Wheaton by advising City staff and officials on policies and programs relating to the environment and sustainability.

 The Fine and Cultural Arts Commission was created in 2005 to foster cultural and fine arts in Wheaton.
 The commission’s mission is to increase citizen access to the arts by providing leadership, advocacy, and support for art that enriches the cultural vitality of our community.
-Wheaton City Code requires residency within the City limits of Wheaton to be part of Commission.
+Wheaton City Code requires residency within the City limits of Wheaton to be part of the Commission.

 The Firefighters' Pension Fund is created by Illinois state statutes to control and manage the pension fund of the Wheaton Fire Department.